mixcode/normalize-unicode-filename/README.md

 ### Memo

 Please note that NFKC and NFKD may cause irreversible changes.
-Be careful using them.
+Be careful to using them.